GetMural/mural-docusaurus/docs/image-workflow.md

 ### 3 sizes: Small, Medium and Large
 Mural's three image sizes are as follows:

 - Small: 1080 pixels wide X 1920 pixels high.
-This is a portrait orientation and assumed for mobile phones in a vertical position
+This is a portrait orientation and assumed for mobile phones in a vertical position.

-- Medium: 1024 pixels wide X 768 pixels high.
-This is intended in a landscape orientation for use primarily on tablet devices.
+- Medium: 768 pixels wide X 1024 pixels high.
+This is a portrait orientation and assumed for tablet devices in a vertical position.

-- Large: 1920 pixels wide X 1024 pixels high.
+- Large: 1920 pixels wide X 1080 pixels high.
 This is intended for use on desktop computers.

 ### Image formats
 Mural works with images in JPEG, GIF (including animations) and PNG formats.